rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 #### Custom Cluster Roles

-Rancher lets you assign _custom cluster roles_ to a user instead of the typical `Owner` or `Member` roles.
+Rancher lets you assign _custom cluster roles_ to a standard user instead of the typical `Owner` or `Member` roles.
 These roles can be either a built-in custom cluster role or one defined by a Rancher administrator.
-They are convenient for defining narrow or specialized access for a user within a cluster.
+They are convenient for defining narrow or specialized access for a standard user within a cluster.
 See the table below for a list of built-in custom cluster roles.

 #### Cluster Role Reference